-Recommendation: As an addition to the daily diet, take 1 to 3 alfalfa capsules 1 or 2 times daily, preferably with food.
-Other healthy supplements to consider include curcumin extract, acai berry extract, pomegranate fruit extract, Cacao, and noni.
+Recommendation and dosage: As an addition to the daily diet, take 1 to 3 alfalfa capsules 1 or 2 times daily, preferably with food.
+Other healthy supplements to consider include curcumin extract, acai berry extract, pomegranate fruit extract, cacao, and noni.

 I am researching alfalfa supplement and had a few